josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 > A process whereby something, typically information or knowledge, is successively passed on.

 Just like waterfalls cascade into bigger bodies of water, we do not have to begin our life chasing after a big purpose.
-Be the tiny waterfall!
+Be the waterfall!

 It is 2021 and I am called a software engineer in my full time job, and an adjunct instructor in my part-time job, but here is how I got here: I got computer security certifications, loved every bit